Noise-Guided Transport for Imitation Learning: Conclusion

 \section{Conclusion}

 In this work, we develop Noise-Guided Transport (NGT), a sample-efficient imitation learning method in the low-data regime, where only a handful of demonstrations are available.
 The reward learning objective of NGT builds on prediction from random priors, and optimizes a distance rooted in optimal transport theory.
 Moreover, by leveraging distributional losses, NGT succeeds in learning to reproduce humanoid gaits, with as few as $20$ transitions, even when actions are unavailable.
 It outperforms all baselines, and does not require gradient penalization.
 An intriguing direction for future work is to investigate the applicability of this objective to general generative modeling tasks.

-Beyond these technical contributions, we hope this work helps to re-spark interest in imitation learning under data-limited settings, enabling progress in applied domains such as \textbf{biorobotics and healthcare}, where demonstrations are extremely scarce and demand special care and considerations.
+Beyond these technical contributions, we hope this work helps to re-spark interest in imitation learning under data-limited settings, enabling progress in applied domains such as biorobotics and healthcare, where demonstrations are extremely scarce and demand special care and considerations.